Skip to content

 • Advanced AMD in just one eye

-However, this regimen did not prevent AMD onset or slow its progression in early-stage disease.
+However, the study showed that this regimen did not prevent AMD onset or slow its progression in early-stage disease.

 These preventive steps may help keep AMD at bay: